The Story of My Greek "Beloved" Tattoo

 I'm a big fan of tattoos.
 I know not everybody isn't, and I totally respect that.
 To me, they're a lasting piece of art that tells a story of something meaningful, and I am always fascinated to hear the stories behind tattoos.

-If you didn't know, I have two already: a simple arrow on the side of my right foot, and then this baby I designed on my left forearm.
-You can read the story of my second one here if you're curious what that's all about!
+If you didn't know, I have two already: a simple arrow on the side of my right foot, and then this baby I designed on my left forearm-- you can read the story of that one here if you're curious.

 But, the exciting part is that there's now a word etched into my skin!
 Oh, the meaning behind this one.